This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There are two distinct methods of 3D Printing – FFF, and SLA.
 For metal jewelry pieces you will need an SLA printer that works with a Castable Resin.
 This type of printer and resin combo is used to make the molds or patterns that your precious metal is then cast into.

-Currently, the best SLA printers on the market for home or small business jewelry making are the Formlabs Form 1+ and the XYZprinting Nobel 1.0.
+Currently, the best SLA printers on the market for home or small business jewelry making are the Anycubic Photon S and the 3D Systems FabPro 1000.
 I’ll review both of these models later in this article to help you choose the one that suits you best.

 3D Printing vs Traditional Methods